DecisiveAI/mdai-docs/src/install/aws.md

 3. **console-ui CNAME** - maps the MDAI Engine© Console within your engine instance to your custom-domain.
 You'll be able to access the endpoint <cname>.<your-domain>.<domain-suffix> *e.g., https://mydecisive-console.example.com/*

+## Disable the MDAI Engine©

+## Enable the MDAI Engine©

 ## Generate and Collect telemetry

+**What kind of user are you?**
+1. I don't have any

+### Option 1 - Use test data

+1. Setup a Cronjob
+2. Apply to cluster
+3. See telemetry coming through
+4. Delete the job after you're done

+*It is critical that you delete the cronjob, otherwise engine costs will increase as throughput and processing power are resource intense.*

+### Option 2 - Use real data

+## Visualize

 ## Next steps